-- Press and hold F4 during adapter initialization to enable built-in Disk-ROM - Press and hold F2 until key release notice to invoke web browser and select target image to load - Press and hold F1 to force image reload if there's valid image in RAM already - Press and hold F3 to disable built-in Disk-ROM - You can combine keys, e.g. pressing and holding F4 and F2 simultaneously
+Press and hold F4 during adapter initialization to enable built-in Disk-ROM;

+- Press and hold F2 until key release notice to invoke web browser and select target image to load; - Press and hold F1 to force image reload if there's valid image in RAM already; - Press and hold F3 to disable built-in Disk-ROM; - You can combine keys, e.g. pressing and holding F4 and F2 simultaneously.

-At any time you can load new image into RAM disk using CALLDSKSETIMG and then CALLDSKLDIMG commands; previous contents of RAM disk will be invalidated
+At any time you can load new image into RAM disk using DSKSETIMG and then DSKLDIMG commands; previous contents of RAM disk will be overwritten and lost.

-At any time you can save disk image onto SD-card using CALLDSKSVIMG command
+At any time you can save disk image onto SD-card using DSKSVIMG command